michaelxwang/michaelxwang.github.io/cat/tax/_posts/2025-12-31-tax-check-list.md

 - The photo page of the applicant's passport.
 - The visa page of the applicant's passport.
 - The most recent entry stamp page of the applicant's passport.
-- The most recent school transcript (For children under 18).
+- The most recent school transcript (For children under 18) that contains the following information:
+  - Child's official name as appeared in the passport.
+  - Child's home address.
+  - School's name and address.
+  - School term is recent within a year.

+  "A combination of the official documents can be used to cover all requirements for the record."

 ### Nonresident Alien